 With less pain, less bloating, less gas and more regular bowel movements, your body will thank you for taking extra-special care of it.
 Remember to always check with your doctor if you’re suffering from any long-term digestive issues, or have to limit fruits due to diabetes or other blood sugar issues, or the presence of Candida overgrowth.

 Adding a Prebiotin Prebiotic Fiber Stic Pac into your daily drink will help you with your digestive issues.
-Perfect for travelers or for taking out to a restaurant, the handy premeasured pacs can be easily put in your pocket, purse or briefcase, ready to use anywhere.
+Perfect for travelers or for taking out to a restaurant, the handy premeasured packs can be easily put in your pocket, purse or briefcase, ready to use anywhere.

 For a Lifetime of Great Gut Health – Just Feed It! with Prebiotin